Hey, it's been a while, hasn't it? Well, I made a promise to myself that I'd get something up on this site this year, and so I'm going to keep it.

 “'Woman hath fury' mean anything to you?” she spat, eyes glowing a pale pink.

 In an effort to try lessening the tension, though more out of an impulse, Darkrai seized one of the swan's thin wings and yanked her to the ground, holding her there with a clawed hand.
 She gave a shout of surprise, struggling under his grip to break free and lunge for the alien.
-Her psychic energy she emitted in her anger was repelled by his Dark aura, even countering it so she zapped herself.
+Her psychic energy she emitted in her anger was repelled by his Dark-type aura, even countering it so she zapped herself.
 “RELEASE ME, DARKRAI!” she screamed out a demand as her eyes blazed a hot pink.
 “LET ME RIP THAT ALIEN SCUM TO BITS!”